efabless/proton/README.md

 Web Site
 ========

-More information and documentation can be found on the Yosys web site:
+More information can be found on the efabless web site:

 	http://www.efabless.com/opensource/proton